Kedu-SCCL/docker-selenium-python-snmpd/README.md

 Things to consider:

-* In this example "selenium" is the host wich will run the selenium standalone (see step 3)
+* In this example "selenium" is the host which will run the selenium standalone (see step 3)
 * In this example we will need a selenium chrome standalone server

 2. Customize the SNMP daemon configuration file to extend it and allow execution of the selenium python test.